 If you meet these criteria, you should consider using this method of taxation.

-If you would like to live in Spain and would like more information on the “Beckham Law”, Spanish tax and financial planning for international people, please contact one of our advisers.
+If you would like to live in Spain and would like more information on the “Beckham Law”, Spanish tax and financial planning for international people, please contact us through the form below.